RockasMockas/bones_volleyball/README.md

 ## About

+Both controller and keyboard are natively supported, with directional inputs + jump.

 This game utilizes a default hosted [bones_matchmaker](https://github.com/fishfolk/bones/tree/main/other_crates/bones_matchmaker) which is usable without any additional configuration (at the time of this project's creation).
 If you wish to use your own matchmaker, you can run one on a server and update the `matchmaking_server` key in the `assets/game.yaml` file in this project.